LiangqinRen/PrivDNN/README.md

 #### test

-*test* function is used to test the model accuracy.
+The*test* function is used to test the model's accuracy.
 During the test, we use the top-5-accuracy for Tiny ImageNet and top-1-accuracy for others.

 *test* function's results are used in Table 1.